Interacao-Humano-Computador/2022.1-PMDF/README.md

 do usuário recebendo a lista de tarefas e a retornando encaixada nos horários do dia.

-Parte do princío de que organizar as tarefas do dia diminui a procastinação e, consequentemente, a baixa produtividada, oriundas do sentimento de não se lembrar do que tinha que fazer.
+Parte do princío de que organizar as tarefas do dia diminui a procastinação e a baixa produtividada oriundas do sentimento de não se lembrar do que tinha que fazer.
 Seu slogan é: